lolanff/rep-transfer/experiments/Gridworld/A4/P0/log.md

-This is a trial to see what a blind agent is able to learn
+This is a trial to see what a blind agent is able to learn.
+DQN and DRQN have slight improvements over random, but not significant.